h4ckst0ck/dbus-solaredge/README.md

 `/service/dbus-solaredge: up (pid 8179) 746 seconds`

 If the number of seconds is always 0 or 1 or any other small number, it means that the service crashes and gets restarted all the time.

+You could also take a look at the log-file:
+`tail -f /var/log/dbus-solaredge/current`
+and see if there are any error messages.

 When you think that the script crashes, start it directly from the command line: